hexojs/site/source/docs/troubleshooting.md

 npm ERR! node-waf configure build
 ```

-This error may occur when trying to install a plugin written in C, C++ or another non-JavaScript language.
+This error may occur when trying to install a plugin written in C, C++ or other non-JavaScript languages.
 Make sure you have installed the right compiler on your computer.

 ## Error with DTrace (Mac OS X)